Graham · Galloway

 Mullwharchar — common questions

-- Mullwharchar is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 567m of ascent and takes most walkers 3-6 hours.
+- Mullwharchar carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 567m of ascent and a 3-6 hour day on the standard route.
 Terrain: Granite slabs are the dominant feature — clean dry rock interspersed with peat hag and pools of standing water.

-- Standard parking is at NX454856 near Glasgow.
+- Standard parking is at NX454856.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Mullwharchar are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.